Available Now: IOSH Managing Safely Refresher | First Aid at Work Training

 Environmental Inspections

-Environmental inspections are now also necessary to make sure that the project complies with all local and national regulations.
-This might mean taking wildlife habitat into consideration, mitigating against spills or erosion, ensuring that the right materials and processes are in place and checking that waste is being properly disposed of.
-This will need to be conducted by a qualified member of staff or inspectors from relevant agencies.
+These may mean taking wildlife habitat into consideration, mitigating against spills or erosion, ensuring that the right materials and processes are in place and checking that waste is being properly disposed of.
+This will need to be conducted by a qualified member of your staff or inspectors from the relevant Environmental Agencies.

 How to conduct a construction site inspection